-Booking presentations, group guided tours, and public relation activities for 2014 now!
+Booking presentations, group guided tours, and public relation activities NOW!

 The staff of the Beaufort District Collection welcomes opportunities to make presentations to middle school and high school students, community groups, and church groups about the our services and programs.
 We can even design a presentation just for your group - with sufficient notice.
 Please contact us to discuss your needs.

 Group tours of our special collections storage and work area can be arranged with sufficient notice.
 National standards for special collections restricts public access to archival storage areas.
 We can accommodate groups of 5 to 25 members, with 15 adults being the ideal size.
 Please contact us to arrange a "Behind-the-Scenes" tour as guided tours must be booked well in advance.
 Call 843-255-6468 to discuss arrangements.

 The online index does not include the actual text of the obituary notices.
 It lists only dates and newspapers in which the notices appear.
 We limit our obituary service to providing a photocopy of an obituary notice for a deceased individual as found in our local newspaper microfilm.
 This is a fee based service.
 We do not search obituary files of other newspapers.